Wesxdz/kahlo-yawn/_posts/birth.md

 We train a graph neural network model generating development of a human body from genetics data, with simulated physically accurate realtime physics/graphics, enabling social natural language interaction and continual learning.
 Notably, we want to teach your fantasy child simulation how to use a Linux desktop interface like [KDE neon](https://neon.kde.org/) autonomously for collaboration to create a more playful and humane civilization on Earth.

-We've been working tireless to provide the infrastructure and interface for book simulation in Linux, but there are still a handful of software capabilities coming online.
+We've been working tirelessly to engineer the infrastructure and interface for book simulation in Linux, but there are still a handful of software capabilities coming online.
 Mainly this involves integrating [GraphMeshNets](https://sites.google.com/view/meshgraphnets) and [a musculoskeletal model with reinforcement learning](https://scone.software/doku.php?id=start) into a game engine with [photorealistic rendering](https://www.pbr-book.org/).

 Our tenative starter learning curriculum is integrated civilization engineering activism including subskills like game engine programming and open source hardware prototyping.
 For example, your child will learn how to build robots that build housing from nature in a fantasy world RPG with monsters that they design, model, and program themselves.